2025 Cambodian–Thai border crisis: 29–30 July

-POWs release and humanitarian measures
+1–5 August

-On 1 August 2025, Thailand released two captured Cambodian soldiers, prompting the Cambodian government to demand the full release of all its soldiers held by Thai forces.
+On 1 August 2025, Thailand released two captured Cambodian soldiers, Second Lieutenant Ang Oeung and Master Sergeant Mom Vuthy, prompting the Cambodian government to demand the full release of all its soldiers held by Thai forces.
 Reports indicated that one of the released soldiers had suffered a broken arm, while the other displayed signs of psychological trauma, reportedly post-traumatic stress disorder (PTSD).
 Thai sources stated that the soldiers were sent back after medical experts determined that their condition would worsen if they did not receive care from their families.
 Both soldiers were reported to have shown no signs of injury prior to entering battle.
 The Royal Thai Army (RTA) stated that the release procedures complied with the Third Geneva Convention.
 However, the POWs were reportedly required to swear an oath that they would "never fight against Thailand again."

-On 2 August 2025, the Royal Thai Army (RTA) imposed a temporary nationwide ban on the operation of drones following reports of alleged attempts to use drones to spy on military positions.
+On 2 August 2025, the Royal Thai Army imposed a temporary nationwide ban on the operation of drones following reports of alleged attempts to use drones to spy on military positions.
 Army personnel were authorized to employ anti-drone systems to enforce the restriction.

-On 3 August 2025, Cambodia's Ministry of National Defence issued a statement warning of a possible military offensive by Thai forces along the border, following reports that the Thai military had instructed the remaining civilians in Surin province’s border area to evacuate by nightfall.
-The Royal Thai Army (RTA) later denied that it was planning an imminent strike on Cambodia, stating that it would continue to honor the ceasefire while remaining vigilant.
+On 3 August 2025, Cambodia's Ministry of National Defence issued a statement warning of a possible military offensive by Thai forces along the border, following reports that the Thai military had instructed the remaining civilians in Surin province's border area to evacuate by nightfall.
+The Royal Thai Army later denied that it was planning an imminent strike on Cambodia, stating that it would continue to honor the ceasefire while remaining vigilant.